dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T3165: Safety nets safeguard all citizens' basic needs.
+### T3165: Society should provide a safety net for all.

 |Support|
 |---|